strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 ## Using a template

-You can use a template when creating a project with `create-strapi-app`.
+To create a new Strapi project based on a template, run the following command:

 :::: tabs